 - Diane D. and Irving J. (Irv) Friedman Family Fund (buildup fund)

 - The Cynthia B. Godfrey Memorial Fund

 For more information about any of these programs, please contact our development office at 860-297-0544 or firstname.lastname@example.org.

 The Village Legacy Society

 Bequests are one of the simplest options in charitable giving.
 Through a bequest to The Village, you can enrich, sustain and preserve our services; protecting and nurturing children today and for generations to come.
 Leaving a legacy provision in your will enables you to contribute to The Village without diminishing your assets during your lifetime, and any gift you make is deductible from your estate.
 You may choose to donate a specific amount of money, property or the residual assets of your estate.
 You may also make a bequest in memory of or in honor of loved ones.

-By naming The Village as a beneficiary in your estate plans, you join the 1809 Society, named in honor of our founders.
+By naming The Village as a beneficiary in your estate plans, you join the The Village Legacy Society.
 We are honored to be the guardian of these meaningful contributions.

 Mrs. Francine E. Christiansen